mashnoon33/ha-locket/README.md

 1. Go to Settings → Devices & Services
 2. Click "Add Integration"
 3. Search for "Locket"
-4. Choose your authentication method:
-   - **Email/Password**: Enter your Locket email and password
-   - **Phone OTP**: Enter your phone number (E.164 format: +1234567890), then enter the verification code sent to your phone
+4. Enter your phone number in E.164 format (e.g., +1234567890)
+5. Enter the verification code sent to your phone
-5. The integration will authenticate and create the camera entity
+6. The integration will authenticate and create the camera entity

 ## Usage